-Everything about Les Halos de Jupiter Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Les Halos de Jupiter Chateauneuf du Pape with wine tasting notes, a history of the property, information on the vineyards, and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Les Halos de Jupiter makes a wide array of wines from other appellations in the Southern Rhone Valley including Costieres de Nimes, Cotes du Rhone, Rasteau, Gigondas and Vacqueyras.
 Most of these wines seem to be made for export markets outside of France.